rajat641/Spatial-Query-Cab-NYC/README.md

 3. 935 million for-hire vehicle
 4. 291 GB of raw data
 Database takes up 391 GB on disk with minimal indexes

+#### Spatial Query
+A spatial query is a special type of query supported by geodatabases and spatial databases.
+The queries differ from traditional SQL queries in that they allow for the use of points, lines, and polygons.
+The spatial queries also consider the relationship between these geometries.